VincentWolffPhD/VincentWolffPhD.github.io/_pages/books.md

 Vincent Wolff,
 [Luca Gaeaguf](https://app.9am.works/talent/luca-gaegauf)

-We are the first to reveal the causal effect of trading costs on stock prices.
+What are the causal effects of changing trading costs on prices?
 Price reactions arise from both a direct effect and changes in the stock’s liquidity.
 The direct impact on prices from trading costs is derived by keeping the expected returns net of these costs consistent.
 The liquidity effect operates through the liquidity risk channel on prices.
 A decline in a stock’s liquidity diminishes not only its current price but also